Moonstone of Ancient Sri Lanka (සඳකඩ පහන)

 3. Balustrades (Korawak Gal)

-The moonstone (Sandakada Pahana) has been a permanent feature of the Buddhist building of all historical periods.
-This is a semi circular piece of stone which stood at the foot of a flight of steps in most Buddhist buildings.
-The sculptural design, in its main features, consists of a half lotus in the center, surrounded by concentric bands of a row of geese, a foliated pattern and a procession of animals.
+The moonstone (Sandakada Pahana) has been a permanent feature of the Buddhist buildings of all historical periods.
+This is a semi-circular piece of stone that stands at the foot of a flight of steps in most Buddhist buildings.
+The sculptural design, in its main features, consists of a half lotus in the center, surrounded by concentric bands of a row of geese, a foliated pattern, and a procession of animals.

-Although the moonstone is generally semi circular, sometimes you will come across square or other shaped moonstones.
-It is thought that the moon stones originated as blank square stone and later developed in to a semi circular shape.
-This again developed to include multitude of carved decorations in later stages.
-But the moonstones in the monasteries where the forest dwelling monks lived maintained the blank semi circular shape.
+Although the moonstone is generally semi-circular, sometimes you will come across square or other shaped moonstones.
+It is thought that the moonstones originated as blank square stones and later developed into a semi-circular shape.
+This again developed to include a multitude of carved decorations in later stages.
+But the moonstones in the monasteries where the forest-dwelling monks lived maintained the blank semi-circular shape.

-In most of the richer moonstones of Anuradhapura Era, the outer edge is designed with a ring of flames and below that is a ring filled with 4 types of animals – The elephant, the horse, the lion, and the bull chasing each other.
-Some moonstones show these beasts in their own semi circular band.
-The next is a semi circle of a creeper with a wavy stem with foliage (“liyawela”).
-Next is a line of swans with a twig of flower and a leaf on their mouth.
-Next is again a floral pattern and at the center is lotus with petals all around the semi circle on the moonstone.
+In most of the richer moonstones of the Anuradhapura Era, the outer edge is designed with a ring of flames, and below that is a ring filled with 4 types of animals – The elephant, the horse, the lion, and the bull chasing each other.
+Some moonstones show these beasts in their own semi-circular band.
+The next is a semi-circle of a creeper with a wavy stem with foliage (“liyawela”).
+Next is a line of swans with a twig of flowers and a leaf on their mouth.
+Next is again a floral pattern and at the center is a lotus with petals all around the semi-circle on the moonstone.

 In 1952, William E. Ward attempted to interpret the lotus which fills the most inner half of the moonstone.
 He describes each part of the moonstone from the outer ring but offers an interpretation only for the inner lotus form.
-He states that since the moonstone is the first step to a temple, monastery or palace, it is plausible to consider that this “lotus” step becomes a part of symbolical offering on one self when entering a sacred place (Ward, 1952).
+He states that since the moonstone is the first step to a temple, monastery, or palace, it is plausible to consider that this “lotus” step becomes a part of a symbolical offering on oneself when entering a sacred place (Ward, 1952).

 Both the above interpretation are only partial picking out certain components of the carving of a moonstone and Paranavithana provided a more detailed interpretation of all the semi-rings of the moonstone.

-After the ring of fire, you find a band of animals (generally four), elephant, bull, lion and horse.
-Paranavithana noting that the animals on the moonstones are not stationary but are moving in a procession chasing each other.
-He looks at the richest moonstones of Anuradhapura and notes that band of animals starts with a elephant and ends with a elephant indication a full circle of the four animals chasing each other.
-Thus the animals are following each other in a never ending circle.
-This is Sansara (the circle of life and death) with its never ending circle of birth, decay, disease and death After the ring of fire, you find a band of animals (generally four), elephant, bull, lion and horse.
-Paranavithana noting that the animals on the moonstones are not stationary but are moving in a procession chasing each other.
-He looks at the richest moonstones of Anuradhapura and notes that band of animals starts with a elephant and ends with a elephant indication a full circle of the four animals chasing each other.
-Thus the animals are following each other in a never ending circle.
-This is Sansara (the circle of life and death) with its never ending circle of birth, decay, disease and death (“Chathurarya Sathya”).
+After the ring of fire, you find a band of animals (generally four), elephant, bull, lion, and horse.
+Paranavithana notes that the animals on the moonstones are not stationary but are moving in a procession chasing each other.
+He looks at the richest moonstones of Anuradhapura and notes that the band of animals starts with an elephant and ends with an elephant displaying a full circle of the four animals chasing each other.
+Thus the animals are following each other in a never-ending circle.
+This is Sansara (the circle of life and death) with its never-ending circle of birth, decay, disease, and death After the ring of fire, you find a band of animals (generally four), elephant, bull, lion, and horse.
+Paranavithana notes that the animals on the moonstones are not stationary but are moving in a procession chasing each other.
+He looks at the richest moonstones of Anuradhapura and notes that the band of animals starts with an elephant and ends with an elephant indicating a full circle of the four animals chasing each other.
+Thus the animals are following each other in a never-ending circle.
+This is Sansara (the circle of life and death) with its never-ending circle of birth, decay, disease, and death (“Chathurarya Sathya”).
 The idea of the Buddha having gone beyond and above the world surrounded by these perils is also conveyed.
-Its not clear which animal represent each stage.
-If we may take the elephant to symbolize birth, the bull, decay; lion, disease and horse, death.
+It’s not clear which animal represents each stage.
+If we may take the elephant to symbolize birth, the bull, decay; the lion, disease and the horse, death.
 But difference of opinion is possible as to whether decay or disease should follow birth.
-The last of the quartet, horse, may indicate death.
+The last of the quartet, the horse, may indicate death.

 The third band, from outside, of the elaborately decorated moonstones contains a handsome undulating scroll of leaves and flowers.
-This creaper represents the desires of man, which leads to the never ending circle of existence.
+This creeper represents the desires of man, which leads to the never-ending circle of existence.

 Next is a motif of swans.
-In ancient India and Sri Lanka, it is said that the swan has the reputation for ability to discriminate between good and bad; when given a mixture of mill and water, it would drink the milk, leaving the water behind.
-The swan indicates the leaving the desires behind and moving to the next level.
+In ancient India and Sri Lanka, it is said that the swan had a reputation for its ability to discriminate between good and bad; when given a mixture of mill and water, it would drink the milk, leaving the water behind.
+The swan indicates leaving the desires behind and moving to the next level.

 In some moonstones (Nos. and g), the band of swans is separated from the lotus by a scroll, the flowers of which resemble water-lilies.
 This scroll is far less complicated in its design than the outer one, symbolizing therefore a state of existence in which the force of tanha has been kept under control.
 Perhaps this band is meant to represent existence in the heavenly worlds as per Paranavithana.

-He uses the study of Ananda Coomaraswamy’s work on studying the meaning of Lotus an icon in India and Sri Lanka and believes that the lotus represent the ultimate bliss of “Nibbana”.
+He uses the study of Ananda Coomaraswamy’s work to study the meaning of Lotus an icon in India and Sri Lanka and believes that the lotus represents the ultimate bliss of “Nibbana”.

 However eminent scholar and historian D.T.
-Devendra in 1965 published and alternative interpretation of the moonstone design as a representation of the Anavatapta Vila (lake).
-According to him the moonstone is just a floor mat, nothing more.
+Devendra in 1965 published an alternative interpretation of the moonstone design as a representation of the Anavatapta Vila (lake).
+According to him, the moonstone is just a floor mat, nothing more.
 This is the reason that the earliest moonstones were square.
 The slab, plain or decoratively beautified, was meant for the feet to be wiped on.
 That was its function and its homely use is borne out by the position given it in the plan.
-The use of the animals is purely decorative and convey nothing of symbolism.
+The use of the animals is purely decorative and conveys nothing of symbolism.

 Another interesting fact is that the bull in the moonstones was apparently dropped in the Pollonnaruwa era (see Vatadage in Pollonnaruwa).
 This is thought to be the influence of Hindus.
-The bull is a sacred animal to the Hindus and trampling of this symbol was probably disrespectful.
-With the omission of the bull the lion too have been taken a way from the moonstone as the lion is used to represent the Sinhala Race.
-With the omission of these two animals, the bull moved on to a pedestal on the side of the Balustrade and the lion is carved on the outer wall of the Balustrade itself.
+The bull is a sacred animal to the Hindus and trampling this symbol was probably disrespectful.
+With the omission of the bull, the lion too has been taken away from the moonstone as the lion is used to represent the Sinhala Race.
+With the omission of these two animals, the bull moved onto a pedestal on the side of the Balustrade and the lion is carved on the outer wall of the Balustrade itself.

 Mahasen Maligaya - The Moonstone